nobbyknox/assessment-absa/README.md

 1. How will the performance of the system be monitored?

+1. How will errors be surfaced and brought to the attention of the responsible parties?

 1. What are the SLAs in terms of:
     - Uptime
     - Fault tolerance